-Below, you’ll find side-by-side comparisons, practical scenarios, and a quick-start checklist so you can choose confidently.
+Below you’ll find side-by-side comparisons, real-world scenarios, a pricing breakdown, and a quick-start checklist so you can choose with confidence.

 The quick decision

-- Use Sendwin when you need tab-level isolation, share access without sharing passwords, per-session proxies and location control, remote execution that keeps code off your laptop, and team features for managing lots of accounts safely.
+- Use Sendwin when you need real session isolation across dozens of accounts, the ability to share access without sharing passwords, per-session proxies and location control, and team-grade controls for managing logins safely at scale.

 What Chrome Profiles do well (and where they strain)